nrkumar93/ocrl_hw2/README.md

 ### Question
 Generate a local policy that drives an Ackermann system to a sequence of waypoints `(x, y, theta)` in the shortest time possible while respecting the dynamics (non-holonomic) and control saturation (velocity, acceleration and steering angle limits).

-The robot model that has been provided to you can be modeled with bicycle dynamics.
-If the
+Our robot can be modeled with bicycle dynamics.
+The two control signals are the steering wheel angle and the linear acceleration with respect to the base link.
+A few parameters you might need for designing the planner are listed below

 #### Parameters
 - Wheelbase = 0.335m
-- Turning radius = 0.7m
+- Min turning radius = 0.67m
+- Max steering angle = 30 deg
 - Max acceleration = 4m/s^2
 - Max deceleration = -4m/s^2
 - Max waypoints = 10
-- Waypoint satisfy tolerance = 0.2m
+- Waypoint tol = 0.2m
+- Waypoint ang tol = 5 deg

+`Wheelbase` is the distance between the centers of the front and rear wheels. `Min turning radius` is calculated using the wheelbase and the maximum turn angle of the front wheel (or the `max steering angle`). `Waypoint tol` is the radius around a waypoint into which the vehicle should enter with a heading error of +/-`Waypoint ang tol` to be considered as reaching a waypoint.

 #### Integration
-- Subscribe to the list of waypoints published in topic `/ackermann_vehicle/waypoints` of type `geometry_msgs/PoseArray`.
-You can check `ocrl/scripts/pure_pursuit.py` for an example of subscribing to the Waypoints
+* Subscribe to the list of waypoints from the topic `/ackermann_vehicle/waypoints` of type `geometry_msgs/PoseArray`.
+You can check `ocrl/scripts/pure_pursuit.py` for an example of subscribing to the waypoints
-- Publish your trajectory in the form of Ackermann command to `/ackermann_vehicle/ackermann_cmd` of type `ackermann_msgs/AckermannDriveStamped`.
+* Publish your trajectory in the form of Ackermann command to `/ackermann_vehicle/ackermann_cmd` topic of type `ackermann_msgs/AckermannDriveStamped`.
+    * For visualization, you can control the car using the velocity with respect to the base link and the steerimg angle.
+This means you just have to publish the `drive.speed` and `drive.steering_angle` fields of `/ackermann_vehicle/waypoints` topic to visualize the robot.
+Note that you might be planning in the space of control inputs (acceleration with respect to the base link) and you need to convert that to velocity for visualization.

 ### What to turn in?